Rock Hoppin’ – Day 4 – Santa Cruz and Santiago Islands, Galápagos

 Sullivan Bay, Santiago Island

-In between the jagged crevices, small, resilient shrubs poked through the grey, offering a soft contrast against a barren world of dried lava.
+In between the jagged crevices, small, resilient shrubs poked through the grey, a soft contrast against a barren world of dried lava.
 It was the kind of surreal landscape that could drive your imagination wild.
-We had timed our arrival perfectly for the late afternoon wanting to catch the century old lava fields as they woke up under the dipping sun.
+We had timed our arrival perfectly for the late afternoon wanting to catch the century old lava fields as they glittered under the dipping sun.
 It transformed the landscape into a metallic tapestry.
 In the distance, volcanic peaks of Bartolome Island framed the horizon.